 Presented by Michael Hiller and Lauren Rudick

-- Retired professional football player (and Super Bowl Champion) Marvin Washington, who desires, but is ineligible (due to the CSA) to obtain grants under the Federal Minority Business Enterprise program to open a business that would allow professional football players (among others) to treat with medical Cannabis to reduce opioid dependency and addition.
+Retired professional football player (and Super Bowl Champion) Marvin Washington, who desires, but is ineligible (due to the CSA) to obtain grants under the Federal Minority Business Enterprise program to open a business that would allow professional football players (among others) to treat opioid addiction and dependency with medical Cannabis.

-- 11-year old Alexis Bortell, who moved to Colorado from Texas so that she could treat her intractable epilepsy with medical Cannabis.
+11-year old Alexis Bortell, who moved to Colorado from Texas so that she could treat her intractable epilepsy with medical cannabis, and who now cannot travel without her medicine.

 Check back soon for more information on additional upcoming webinars!